microsoft/CSS-Exchange/docs/Security/Extended-Protection.md

    5. ComplianceOutlookLogonToArchiveMapiHttpCtpProbe
    6. ComplianceOutlookLogonToArchiveRpcCtpProbe

-You will also notice that some Health Mailbox logins fail with event ID: 4625 and failure reason "_An Error occurred during Logon_" and status _0xC000035B_ which is related to the failed probes. [**Get-ServerHealth**](https://docs.microsoft.com/en-us/exchange/high-availability/managed-availability/health-sets?view=exchserver-2019#use-the-exchange-management-shell-to-view-a-list-of-monitors-and-their-current-health) command will also show RPC and Mapi monitors as Unhealthy.
+You will also notice that some Health Mailbox logins fail with event ID: 4625 and failure reason "_An Error occurred during Logon_" and status _0xC000035B_ which is related to the failed probes. [**Get-ServerHealth**](https://docs.microsoft.com/exchange/high-availability/managed-availability/health-sets?view=exchserver-2019#use-the-exchange-management-shell-to-view-a-list-of-monitors-and-their-current-health) command will also show RPC and Mapi monitors as Unhealthy.

 **Impact of these failures**: Due to this probe failure, the Mapi and Rpc App pools will get restarted once.
 There should be no other impact.

-You can also turn off any of the above probes temporarily (till the fix is provided) by going through steps mentioned in [Configure managed availability overrides \| Microsoft Docs](https://docs.microsoft.com/en-us/exchange/high-availability/managed-availability/configure-overrides?view=exchserver-2019).
+You can also turn off any of the above probes temporarily (till the fix is provided) by going through steps mentioned in [Configure managed availability overrides \| Microsoft Docs](https://docs.microsoft.com/exchange/high-availability/managed-availability/configure-overrides?view=exchserver-2019).

-Microsoft is working on a fix and will provide more information soon.

-1. Issue with accessing Admin Audit logs

-    \<To be updated\>
-    For example: running Test-OutlookConnectivity -ProbeIdentity OutlookMapiHttp.Protocol\OutlookMapiHttpCtpProbe may show the probe as failed, although Outlook functionality is working properly.

 ## Troubleshooting issues after enabling Extended Protection